 Active D-Lighting: Active D-Lighting preserves details in highlights and shadows, creating photographs with natural contrast.
 Active D-Lighting offers the following application strength levels: Auto, Low, Normal, High, Extra High and Off.

-Built-In Speedlight: The D780 has a pop-up flash, plus a hot shoe for an optional flash, such as a Nikon Speedlight.
-You can also take pictures with one or more remote flash units.
+Flash Modes: The D780 has a hot shoe for an optional flash, such as a Nikon Speedlight.
+You can take pictures with one or more remote flash units.
 The following flash modes are supported:

 - Fill Flash (front-curtain sync): This mode is recommended for most situations.